nandac/pandoc-reader/README.md

 ...
 ```

-**Note: The plugin supports Pandoc's YAML syntax for specifying metadata which is different to Pelican's format for metadata.
-You may need to be rewrite the metadata in your files if you stop using this plugin.**
+**Note: The YAML block shown above is Pandoc's syntax for specifying file metadata.
+This is different to Pelican's format.
+You may need to be rewrite the metadata in your files, in Pelican's format, if you stop using this plugin.**

 YAML blocks that define more that one level such as YAML lists are not supported although they are supported by Pandoc.
 This is due to metadata processing limitations.
-In cases where you would normally add a YAML list use a comma separated string.
+In cases where you would normally add a YAML list use a comma separated string instead.

 More information on Pandoc's YAML metadata blocks are available [here](https://pandoc.org/MANUAL.html#metadata-blocks).